JanPawlov/IntervalRangeBar/README.md

   A simple, double- thumb bar that allows you to pick an interval from given data set.
   Current thumb value is updated to nearest discrete value as it moves.
+  Currently works with hardcoded interval of 1 and with Integers only.

   ![Alt text](https://media.giphy.com/media/3o6nUQNQRXFZI3NsM8/giphy.gif)